-The Company is currently subject to the CTO, which has halted all trading in the Company's SVS, until the Company has filed: (i) the Outstanding Annual Filings; and (ii) the interim financial report and related MD&A of the Company for the period ended March 31, 2020.

-On August 10, 2020, the Company filed the Outstanding Annual Filings.
-The Company will apply to the OSC to have the CTO revoked after it has filed the interim financial report and related MD&A of the Company for the period ended March 31, 2020.
-The Company expects trading to resume on the CSE shortly after the revocation of the CTO.
+The Company is currently subject to a CTO, which has halted all trading in the SVS.
+The Company will apply to the OSC to have the CTO revoked after it has filed (i) the amended and restated financial statements of FLRish for the years ended December 31, 2017 and 2018; (ii) the annual financial statements and related management's discussion and analysis of the Company for the year ended December 31, 2019; and (iii) the interim financial report and related management's discussion and analysis of the Company for the period ended March 31, 2020 and will apply to the CSE to have trading resume on the CSE shortly after the revocation of the CTO.